anjalichaturvedi/react-app/README.md

-Welcome to My React App!
 This application fetches and displays real-time news headlines from an external API using React.

 ## Getting Started